Alex-MacLean/TheLegendOfHerobrine/README.md

 If you want to contribute to this project feel free to contact me with whatever modifications you have made, if your code makes it into the mod I will add you to the credits section of the mcmod.info and mods.toml files.

-For questions about any other restrictions or permissions not stated here, please refer to the license (GPLv3).
+For questions about any other restrictions or permissions not stated here, please refer to the license (LGPLv3).

-If you have any questions about this mod or your permissions feel free to DM me on CurseForge or GitHub.
+If you have any questions about this mod or your permissions feel free to send me an email or DM me on CurseForge, Modrinth, or GitHub.